ameet01/codedash/README.md

 ## Implementation Timeline

 **Monday Dec 11th**
-- Make sure to have fully functional node app with express and postgres
+- Make sure to have fully functional node app with express and postgres (Ameet)
-- Implement authentication system on backend and frontend
+- Implement authentication system on backend and frontend (Ameet)
+- Start react views (Vickie)

 **Tuesday Dec 12th**
-- Start creating splash page with session forms
+- Start creating splash page with session forms (Vickie)
-- Start building single user gameplay
+- Start building single user gameplay (Vickie & Ameet)

 **Wednesday Dec 13th**
-- Start implementing algorithm to turn code snippets into html elements that users can traverse
+- Start implementing algorithm to turn code snippets into html elements that users can traverse (Vickie & Ameet)
-- Create database schema and routes for users/rooms
+- Create database schema and routes for users/rooms/statistics (Ameet)

 **Thursday Dec 14th**
-- Further improve on algorithm to turn code snippets into html elements that users can traverse
+- Further improve on algorithm to turn code snippets into html elements that users can traverse (Vickie & Ameet)
-- Start working on frontend work when users
+- Start working on indicators on the code when users traverse it, like errors, and correct letters.

 **Friday Dec 15th**
+- Implement websockets for rooms and start building the logic for users joining another user's room to play

 **Saturday Dec 16th**
+- Further improve on websockets

 **Sunday Dec 17th**
+- Final touches to styling